 1.5.2.
 Place the bottle with chilled NMDG-aCSF on ice and bubble.
 The solution should be between 0‒2 °C.

-NOTE: Slushy (NMDG-) aCSF implies having most of the solution as liquid, while a small fraction of slushy ice present will keep the solution near 0 °C throughout perfusion and cutting.
+NOTE: Slushy NMDG-aCSF implies having most of the solution as liquid, while a small fraction of slushy ice present will keep the solution near 0 °C throughout perfusion and cutting.
 Care should be taken to keep away ice crystals from the brain during cutting.

 1.6.
 Prepare the tissue-mounting disk.